pnsaevik/ladim_plugins/ladim_plugins/release/README.md

         where `offset` is a polygon, specified as a metric offset from the `center` location.
 The `offset` variable could also be a collection of polygons, using a two-element list of lists of lists.
+    5. A file name or handle containing a geojson-formatted polygonal area.
+        WGS84 coordinate reference frame is required.
 -   *depth*: Release depth in meters, defaults to zero.
 Two forms of the argument is possible:
     1. A single number, representing a single depth